-When choosing demonstration speech ideas the most important consideration is to find something you are comfortable doing.
+When choosing demonstration speech ideas, the most important consideration is to find something you are comfortable doing.

 Giving a demonstration speech can actually be very easy, as long as you've chosen the right topic and you're well prepared.
-After all, when you give your presentation, your ability to actually perform the activity you are demonstrating for others is rather important!
+After all, when you give your presentation, your ability to actually perform the activity you are demonstrating to others is rather important!

-Some wonderful how to speech ideas are those that encourage audience participation.
+Some wonderful how-to speech ideas are those that encourage audience participation.

 For example, many people know how to make an apple pie... but perhaps you have a secret ingredient or process you can share.
 Come to think of it, there are probably about 100 demonstration speech ideas in your kitchen alone, and that's not including making an apple pie!